ageekinportland/titanium_documentation/source/en/animations_in_action.md

 ~~~
 openingLabel.animate(
     {transform: olt, duration: 1500},
     function() {
 	    //Tasks to perform after the animation has completed
     });
 ~~~

-When applied to our **openingLabel** the result is a label that grows, spins, and eventually moves out of view.
+When applied to our **openingLabel**, the result is a label that grows, spins, and eventually moves out of view.

 #Using Animation Objects

 The animation object is used for specifying lower-level animation properties and more low-level control of events during an animation.
 An animation object can be created via Titanium.UI.createAnimation.
 We'll make use of this to animate the **closingLabel** in this example.
 The **closingLabel** is initially hidden via opacity 0.
-Lets look at how we can animate the opacity of this UI element and scale it at the same time.
+Let's look at how we can animate the opacity of this UI element and scale it at the same time.
 This will enable us to create an appear/zoom effect for the closing credits of this example.

 ~~~
 closingLabel.animate(Titanium.UI.createAnimation({